andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/how-to-create-mocks-and-stubs-in-swift.md

         }
     }</pre>

-We&#8217;re ready to perform the test and assert the results. &nbsp;Read steps 7-8 and take a look at the code example below step 8:
+We're ready to perform the test and assert the results. &nbsp;Read steps 7-8 and take a look at the code example below step 8:

-#### 7. &nbsp;Instantiate the class you&#8217;re testing and pass in an instance of the&nbsp;mock object you just nested in the test function to your&nbsp;class somehow (either through its initializer, by setting a property on the class, or by passing it into the method under test via parameter &#8212; however you intended to &#8216;inject&#8217; the mock from step 1 is what you should do)
+#### 7. &nbsp;Instantiate the class you're testing and pass in an instance of the&nbsp;mock object you just nested in the test function to your&nbsp;class somehow (either through its initializer, by setting a property on the class, or by passing it into the method under test via parameter &#8212; however you intended to &#8216;inject' the mock from step 1 is what you should do)

 #### 8. &nbsp;XCTAssert&#8230;

-From step 1, I intended to pass an NSManagedObjectContext instance to the initializer of MyClass, so that&#8217;s what I&#8217;ll do in my test. &nbsp;I&#8217;ll then perform the XCTAssert on the return value of my method under test:
+From step 1, I intended to pass an NSManagedObjectContext instance to the initializer of MyClass, so that's what I'll do in my test. &nbsp;I'll then perform the XCTAssert on the return value of my method under test:

 &nbsp;